Physical Exercise Improves Brain Health

 With regular exercise, the brain is also able to preserve and improve processes that already exist.
 This can be an important defense against Alzheimer’s, as an increase in oxygen within the brain can strengthen the areas that are most commonly affected.

-How do you Choose the Right Workout for Body AND the Brain?
+How do you Choose the Right Workout for the Body AND the Brain?

-Exercising and improving brain activity does not require any hard-core workout regiments that can be time-consuming and physically demanding beyond one’s capabilities.
+Exercising and improving brain activity do not require any hard-core workout regimens that can be time-consuming and physically demanding beyond one’s capabilities.
 To prevent injury, and begin a comfortable routine that gets the body fit and the mind working more efficiently, it’s important to know what one’s limitations are when starting out.

 Studies show that the most effective types of exercises in relation to improving the brain and preventing conditions such as Alzheimer’s disease are ones that involve a consistently raised heart rate along with very active sweat glands.

-Take the steps to feeling better physically and being sharper mentally by implementing a simple workout routine at least three days a week to improve brain health.
+Take the steps to feel better physically and being sharper mentally by implementing a simple workout routine at least three days a week to improve brain health.

 It’s a no-brainer to be able to reap the benefits of avoiding health complications due to inactivity or certain brain conditions.

 - Diet Detour: 15 Tips to Getting Back on Track After Binging - June 9, 2017